MichaelELeonard/Pandas-Challenge/README.md

 ## Results

-When examining the results from the data analysis of the PyCitySchools District High Schools, some interesting results can be seen.
+When examining the results from the data analysis of the PyCitySchools District High Schools, some interesting results can be observed.
 These results include:
 * District statistics were tabulated looking at students from all 15 PyCitySchools High Schools examining passing rates for reading and math (>70%).
 The district wide passing rate for math was 74.98% while the district wide passing rate for reading was 85.80%.
 The rate for students passing both math and reading was 65.17%.
 * The analysis was then broken down by high school outlining the School Type (District/Charter), the total school budget, the dollar amount invested per student, and the passing rates for each institution.
 This analysis seemed to show a direct correlation between student population and scholastic success.
 * The results were categorized into the top five and top five lowest performing schools in the district.
 Notable trends include: